SMB Services

 Using smbclient

-The primary tool for interacting with SMB shares from Linux is smbclient
+The primary tool for interacting with SMB shares from Linux is smbclient.

 Listing Available Shares